aanastasiou/dgtools/doc/source/superstack.rst

 #.
 Stack machines represent yet another model for computation.
 #.
 Operations over a stack are very important for evaluating mathematical expressions.

+Just as it was done for Brainfuck, this section first shows the basic parts of the "machine" that the language assumes and then proceeds with their implementation in Digirule ASM and finally some indiciative superstack programs.

 The Superstack "system"
 -----------------------